NapthaAI/docs/docs/NapthaStorage/1-database.md

 # Database Storage

-We also offer a powerful way to manage structured data via our database storage provider.
-You can interact with it using Naptha's SDK, either via [CLI](https://github.com/NapthaAI/naptha-sdk) or the [Python client](https://pypi.org/project/naptha-sdk/).
+We offer a powerful way to manage structured data via our database storage provider.
+You can interact with it using Naptha's SDK, either via the CLI or Python client interface.

 For the `CLI` option, the database storage provider commands start with `naptha storage db`.